Section

 - Specific

-monitoring required; and
+monitoring requirements; and

-A detailed summary of the reason for requesting the deletion.
+- For deletions, a detailed summary of the reason(s) for requesting the deletion.

 Go